shahzeena1/feelgood-gmbh-saas/README.md

 # feelgood-gmbh-saas

 #Non functional code mostly sourced from official documentation of all technology used in implementation, generative AI and other resources available online.
-#This file aims to explain deployment of nginx, tomcat, artemis using kubernetes and automating the deployment using argocd.
+#This file aims to explain deployment of nginx, tomcat, artemis using kubernetes, how upgrades are handled, authetications are done and automating the deployment using argocd.

 Repository Overview